top of page

 Why I Like This Book:

-• Combines music history with urban storytelling.
+• It combines music history with urban storytelling.

-• Celebrates underground and overlooked venues.
+• It celebrates underground and overlooked venues.

 Author: Steve Miller